Updates & Common Dining Questions For Spring 2020

 Q: Can I go to the dining halls while waiting for my test results?

-Q: Can I swipe in a friend during the quarantine period or Fall semester?
+Q: Can I swipe in a friend?

 A: If you have canceled your on-campus housing with Residence Life, Residence Life will then notify Dining Services, and your meal plan will automatically be canceled for you.
 No additional action will be required.
 Meal plan changes will be updated on your ID card within 24 hours, or on the next business day if submitted during the weekend.
-Your updated meal plan charge will be reflected within 5-7 business days on your Fall 2020 Fee Bill.
+Your updated meal plan charge will be reflected within 5-7 business days on your Fee Bill.

 Q: Why are only certain dining halls open?